13 Day 4×4 Classic Uganda Odyssey

 DAY 13: TRANSFER BACK TO ENTEBBE FOR ONWARD FLIGHT (Takes 3-4hrs by road)

 After a relaxing lunch break, you will be transferred to the pier for a sunset cruise on Lake Victoria.
 Enjoy your water safari to the equator island with drinks and a snack served on the boat.
-Later return back to the drop-off point and transfer to Entebbe International Airport in due time for your onward flight.
+Later return back to the drop-off point and transfer to Entebbe International Airport for your onward flight.

 Please note that check-in for international flights should be done 2 hours prior to departure of the flight.
 In the departure hall (after check-in) you will also find a small restaurant, a sitting area, and several duty-free shops for your convenience.